Jellybit/MassFileNameCopier/README.md

   - Alternatively, drag another set of files into the file names box to extract their names, or type/paste custom names (one per line).
 - **Rename Files:**
   - Edit the names in the file names box if needed.
-  - Click **Rename Files** to apply the names to the files in the input path, keeping their original extensions.
+  - Click **Rename Files** to apply the names in the text box to the files in the input path, keeping their original extensions.
   - You’ll get a confirmation message when renaming is successful, or an error if something goes wrong (e.g., mismatched counts).

 ## Important Notes